 Consensus Mechanism Improvements

-Even though the PoS mechanism is more efficient and faster than PoW, the security of this new mechanism is arguably less robust reminding us of the scalability trilemma.
+Even though the PoS mechanism is more efficient and faster than PoW, the security of this new mechanism is arguably less robust, reminding us of the scalability trilemma.
 Regardless of the compromises of this new mechanism, Ethereum has already started working on the transition from a PoW to a PoS mechanism with the proposed Ethereum 2.0.

 Layer 2 Scalability Solutions

-Rather than tweaking with the base layer of a blockchain network, 2nd layer scalability solutions refer to building another layer on top of the base layer.
+Rather than tweaking the base layer of a blockchain network, 2nd layer scalability solutions refer to building another layer on top of the base layer.
 Thus suggesting the name of 2nd layer solutions.

 2nd Layer solutions include state channels, sidechains, rollups, and blockchain interoperability.
 State channels can be defined as a type of 2nd layer solution that involves creating off-chain payment channels to enable users to make micro-transactions without worrying about high-transaction costs and network congestion.

-It’s also worth mentioning that payment channels regardless of the number of transactions between two parties, only settle opening and closing transactions on the base layer thus reducing the transaction cost and avoiding network congestion.
+It’s also worth mentioning that payment channels, regardless of the number of transactions between two parties, only settle opening and closing transactions on the base layer, thus reducing the transaction cost and avoiding network congestion.
 One of the prominent scaling solutions applying state channels is the Bitcoin Lightning Network.

 Few other notable approaches of 2nd layer solutions include zero-knowledge rollups, Plasma, and more.

-In the next article in our blockchain scalability solutions, we’ll delve deeper into sidechains and zk rollups to understand the working and concept of such solutions.
+In the next article on our blockchain scalability solutions, we’ll delve deeper into sidechains and zk rollups to understand the working and concept of such solutions.
 Meanwhile, you can read about other explainer articles by heading to HyperTrader Blog.